ISL: Kerala Blasters set to sign Denechandra Meitei from TRAU FC | Goal.com

 The Manipur-born defender started his professional career at Pune FC but couldn't contribute towards the first team.
 He joined Churchill Brothers in 2017 and made an impact, starting 15 matches for the Goan side.

-He then played a bit-part role for NEROCA before signing for TRAU FC this season.
+He then played a few games for NEROCA before signing for TRAU FC this season.
 He has managed to catch the eye of the ISL club playing for the newly-promoted club which is battling relegation.